lvgl/lv_binding_micropython/README.md

 ### Binding other C libraries

-The lvgl binding script can be used to bind other C libraries to Micropython.
+The lvgl binding script can be used to bind other C libraries to MicroPython.
 I used it with [lodepng](https://github.com/lvandeve/lodepng) and with parts of ESP-IDF.
 For more details please read [this blog post](https://blog.lvgl.io/2019-08-05/micropython-pure-display-driver).

-## Micropython Bindings Usage
+## MicroPython Bindings Usage

 A simple example: [`advanced_demo.py`](https://github.com/lvgl/lv_binding_micropython/blob/master/gen/examples/advanced_demo.py).
 More examples can be found under `/examples` folder.